 Having a good credit score will help you get approved for mortgages, loans, or credit cards with the best interest rates.
 And improving your credit score doesn’t require rocket science.
 What it does require is time, hard work, and self-control.

-In order to succeed financially, one must learn how to establish and keep a high credit score.
+To succeed financially, one must learn how to establish and maintain a high credit score, keep credit utilization low, and ensure higher credit limits with major credit bureaus.
 Lenders base their decision to issue a loan or credit card on a three-digit figure known as a credit score.
 It tells whether they are likely to pay them back on time.

 What is a credit score?